What are they?

 Maintaining recreation areas

-There is a corrective maintenance work three times a week.
+There is a corrective maintenance work two times a week.
 They consist of repairing the damage detected in preventive inspections.
 In case of danger, a team resolves it immediately.
-Besides, waste, abandoned objects, accumulated sand in the games areas and graffiti are removed a minimum of five times a week.
+Besides, waste, abandoned objects, accumulated sand in the games areas and graffiti are removed a minimum of two times a week.

 Airing and disinfecting sandpits